-The graphs below show the change in each source of carbon emissions and in each source of carbon absorption comparing the total amounts in 2019/20 to the total amounts in 2029/30 if the Council is successful in achieving its targets, along with the progress to date in 2022/23.
-Also, the progress to date against our annual and 2030 targets.
+The graphs below show our net carbon reduction progress (which includes our annual carbon emissions minus our carbon absorption).
+They also show the change in each source of carbon emissions comparing the total amounts in 2019/20 to the total amounts in 2029/30, if the Council is successful in achieving its targets, along with the progress to date in 2022/23.

 The Council's direct intervention continues to play a central role in order to deliver this carbon reduction.
 Our efforts have combined, and will continue to combine, with efforts nationally to decarbonise fuel and energy networks.
-We have been, and will continue to be, responsive to new opportunities that may arise between now and 2030 that enable us to go further on reducing our carbon emissions11.
+We have been, and will continue to be, responsive to new opportunities that may arise between now and 2030 that enable us to go further on reducing our carbon emissions.

-11 For example, the introduction of a readily accessible new technology or a major development in ways to generate energy.
+&lt;sup>11 For example, the introduction of a readily accessible new technology or a major development in ways to generate energy.